Fence Requirements (Include with ARC Application.)

 17. Propane Tanks.

-Tanks should be behind houses, if possible, and of a muted color or painted the color of the house.
+Tanks should be behind houses, if possible.
+For safety reasons, tanks must be painted a light, reflective color.
 Any that can be seen from the front should be shielded by either vegetation, lattice, or other screening and painted the color of the house/deck or left natural.

 18. Rain Barrels.